Henryka Sienkiewicza Street: Tenement at 35 Śniadeckich street, corner with Sienkiewicza street

-First landlord of the building at then Elisabethstraße 18 was Gustav Schmidt, a restaurateur, who lived there until the beginning of World War I. He was also the owner of the building at Nr.15.
+The first landlord of this building at then Elisabethstraße 18 was Gustav Schmidt, a restaurateur who lived there until the beginning of World War I. He was also the owner of the building at Nr.15.

-The tenement is particularly noticeable by its grand bay window overhanging the corner: first floor is adorned with columns, rosettes on the lintel and a triangular pediment, second displays pilasters crowned by a tented roof.
-The facade on Śniadecki Street is ornamented likewise, in addition to two large wrought iron balconies.
+This tenement is particularly noticeable by its grand bay window overhanging the corner.
+The first floor is adorned with columns, rosettes on the lintel and a triangular pediment, and second displays pilasters crowned by a tented roof.
+The facade on Śniadecki Street is similarly ornamented, in addition to two large wrought iron balconies.